petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/ticket-management-with-cron-jobs.md

 * The main logic is found in the `TicketCommandLineRunner.java` file.
 If the ticket's resolution equals `duplicate` or `done`, the ticket is deleted.

-See [developing a Java web application](../../building-applications/developing-a-java-web-application.md) for more information.
+See [Developing a Java Web Application](../../building-applications/developing-a-java-web-application.md) for more information.

 Congratulations on completing this solutions tutorial on building a custom ticketing system.